geomoose/gm3/docs/workshop/index.md

 * "Hard" Reload the Browser or clear-the-cache and reload.
   *Pro tip: Chrome can be very aggressive at caching AJAX loaded XML.*

-* The catalog show now have a 'Firestations' layer at the top!
+* The catalog should now have a 'Firestations' layer at the top!

 ![Firestations in the catalog](./images/firestations-in-catalog.png)